umbrew/org.umbrew.hibernate.database.worker.backend/README.md

 >processWorkQueue()

-It could look like this
+A common paradigm to initiate the controller could look like this:

 ```java
 @Singleton